 The extent and magnitude of any adverse impacts of current or additional programs or regulations beyond reasonably foreseeable requirements cannot be reliably or accurately estimated at this time, in part because certain specific legislative and regulatory requirements have not been finalized and uncertainty exists with respect to the additional measures being considered and the time frames for compliance.
 Consequently, no assurances can be given that the effect of future climate change legislation will not be significant to the Company.
 There is also risk that the Company could face claims initiated by third parties relating to climate change or climate change legislation.
-These claims could, among other things, result in litigation targeted against the Company and the oil and gas industry generally, and should any such litigation claims arise, they may have a material adverse effect on the Company's business.
+These claims could, among other things, result in litigation targeted against the Company and the oil and gas industry generally, which may, in turn, have an adverse effect on the Company's operations, margins, profitability, and results.